dcorns/ExpressBasicAuth/README.md

 ExpressBasicAuth
 ================

-Code to accompany article HTTP Basic Auth Explained
+Code to accompany the article HTTP Basic Auth Explained